MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/author-strategies-net-application-monitoring.md

 To change the sensitivity threshold for server-side monitoring, follow these steps:

-1. To open properties for the application group that you want to reconfigure, in the Operations Manager console, in the navigation pane, select the  **Authoring**  button, expand  **Management Pack Templates**, select  **.NET Application Performance Monitoring**, right-click the application group that you want to configure, and then select  **Properties**.
+1. To open properties for the application group that you want to reconfigure, do the following:
+   1. In the Operations Manager console, in the navigation pane, select **Authoring**.
+   2. Expand **Management Pack Templates**.
+   3. Select **.NET Application Performance Monitoring**.
+   4. Right-click the application group that you want to configure, and then select  **Properties**.

    > [!NOTE]
    > If you're currently authoring a new .NET Application Performance Monitoring template, to change the sensitivity threshold for server-side monitoring, go to the  **Server-Side Configuration**  page and select  **Advanced Settings**.
 Change the  **Sensitivity threshold** and select  **OK**.